QTDUadmin/QTDUsite/content/location-accommodation/accommodation/index.md

 ---
 On this page you will find information about accommodation options, including any special conference rates we are able to arrange.

-The conference will likely be held at [308 Queen Street](https://about.uq.edu.au/campuses-facilities/brisbane-city/308-queen-st), in Brisbane's city centre.
+The conference will be held at [308 Queen Street](https://about.uq.edu.au/campuses-facilities/brisbane-city/308-queen-st), in Brisbane's city centre.
 See our [About Brisbane]({{<ref "location-accommodation/about-Brisbane">}}) page for information about public transport and getting to and from the airport.

 ## Accommodation Options